Houston Chemical Burn Attorneys

 - Asbestosis, mesothelioma, lung cancer, or other diseases caused by chemical exposure.
 If you develop a disease or illness, it can be complicated to prove a link between the exposure and your medical condition.
 But a chemical burn attorney may be able to help.

-- Chemical burns can affect part of the body, including the eyes, ears and skin.
+- Chemical burns can affect any part of the body, including the eyes, ears, and skin.
 Depending upon how serious the chemical burn is, you may experience a number of adverse effects as a result of the chemical exposure.
 In some cases, chemical burns can cause death.

 Let Us Handle Your Chemical Burn Claim

 When you or a loved one suffers exposure to a dangerous chemical due to someone else’s neglect, you have the right to seek compensation.
 In some cases of burns in the workplace, workers may be required to use the workers’ compensation system in Texas to obtain compensation from their employer, but others may file a civil lawsuit for damages.

 To learn more about your chemical burn injury claim or to set up a free consultation to discuss the specifics of your case, contact Simmons and Fletcher, P.C., today.
 Remember, you do not pay us unless we win and we will fight vigorously for your legal rights after a chemical injury!
 Call 713-932-0777 now to schedule a free consultation with an experienced chemical burn lawyer today.